 Online Application: The Application, Statement of Purpose, Resident Status Application, and the Application Fee are all included in the Online Application.
 Although there is no required length for the Statement of Purpose, most Statements of Purpose are between 1-2 pages in length.

-GRE: Our program has eliminated the GRE General Test for admission to the fall 2021 class.
-We will NOT accept or consider GRE scores for applications submitted this fall 2020.
-Applicants should NOT submit their GRE scores through ETS nor report their scores inthe application portal or on their CVs or personal statements.
+GRE: We have eliminated the GRE from consideration for admission.
+We will NOT accept or consider GRE scores for applications.
+Applicants should NOT submit their GRE scores through ETS nor report their scores in the application portal or on their CVs or personal statements.

 Curriculum Vitae (CV): It is highly recommended that you submit a curriculum vitae (CV).
 You can do so through the online application.